 New apps, such as ZooMonitor (Snyder & Barrett, 2023; Wark et al., 2019; Wark et al., 2020, 2022), are intuitive and improve the accessibility of behavior and space use observations.
 These tools allow researchers to upload enclosure maps and then facilitate observation of exact animal location in the exhibit (Wark, 2022).
 As such, many zoo researchers now use the app for their behavior recording (Cairo-Evans et al., 2022).
 While excellent for behavioral studies, the app was not developed for in-depth enclosure use analysis, but rather generates heat maps.
 While heat maps are visually appealing, they do not lend themselves to formal analysis.
 This can lead enclosure use studies into a dead end in terms of statistical analysis, which is important when comparing conditions (such as pre- and post-enrichment, or following social group changes; van dert Marel, 2022).

-One of the assumptions built into all enclosure use indices is that animals should use all parts of their exhibit evenly (Plowman, 2003; Ross et al., 2009).
-In reality, this assumption is biologically inappropriate for many taxa, such as reptiles, which spend long periods in specific areas for thermoregulatory or prey capture purposes (Warwick et al., 2013).
-There is a need for new enclosure use measures that can consider the complex interplay of variables, such as visitor proximity, temperature, and substrate, and their effects on animal space use.
-There is also a need for analysis methods that acknowledge that animals may use different areas of their exhibits for different purposes.
-For example, animals may use areas for courtship or nesting only rarely, but access to these resources could be highly important.

 The solution: meshing enclosure use and behavioral observations